nickylogan/ICRS/docs/model.md

 ![https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_svc_0011.png](https://scikit-learn.org/stable/_images/sphx_glr_plot_iris_svc_0011.png)

 **SVR** is an extension of SVC to solve regression problems.
 It is a nonlinear model that has strong generalization ability, fast convergence speed, and has a relatively high forecast accuracy and short forecast time under the condition of small sample.
-We use this model throughout the entire application (2).
-Specifically, we are going to use [scikit-learn's SVR method](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html).
+We use this model throughout the entire application [2].
+Specifically, we are going to use its variant called [epsilon-SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html).

 Given a training set ![training-set](/img/equations/1.png) where ![y-in-R](/img/equations/2.png).
 SVR solves the following problem